-In simple terms, production planning is nothing but to fix the goals of production and give an estimation of the resources which will be required to achieve these production goals.
+In simple terms, it is nothing but to fix the goals of production and give an estimation of the resources which will be required to achieve these production goals.
 A detailed plan is chalked out to accomplish the production goals in a cost-efficient way as well as in a given time.

 Every step of the production process is forecasted, along with possible hurdles that may be encountered.
-The problems which may be encountered are tried to be removed with the help of proper production planning.
+The problems which may be encountered are tried to be removed with the help of proper planning.

 Wastage of materials that happens during the production needs to be minimized so that the resources are utilized efficiently.
 The entire process of production planning is primarily concerned with designing various production policies.
 Using the available men and machines and methods to get an exemplary output is the aim of every production policy.

-Objectives of Production Planning
+Objectives of Planning

 1. Effective resource utilization

-Planning is required to achieve proper and predefined results.
+Production Planning is required to achieve proper and predefined results.
 When production is planned, it results in appropriate and effective utilization of available resources and inputs which go into production.
 Avoiding wastage of available resources and optimum use of required resources is one of the objectives of production planning.

 2. Constant production flow